emory-cs-infovis-master/ethical-vis/README.md

 - **New York City Police Complaints**: complaints filed against the NYPD

 ## Submission:
-You will generate *two* visualizations in total (one white hat, one black hat).
+You will generate *two* visualizations in total (one ethical, one unethical).
 You are free to use any visualization technique and any visualization tool (or even draw by hand) to generate each submission.
-The white and black hat visualizations do not have to use the same tool or technique.
+The ethical and unethical visualizations do not have to use the same tool or technique.
 For each visualization, include the following:
 1. title (short sentence) describing the visualization,
 2. legend (if necessary),
 3. one-paragraph description of what the visualization shows (i.e., what dataset, attributes, trend, etc. is being depicted),
-4. clear annotation about which visualization is "white hat" and which is "black hat",
+4. clear annotation about which visualization is "ethical" and which is "unethical",
-5. one-paragraph description of design motivation, indicating the choice of visual encodings used and how it supports the goal of "white hat" or "black hat" presentation of data, and
+5. one-paragraph description of design motivation, indicating the choice of visual encodings used and how it supports the goal of "ethical" or "unethical" presentation of data, and
 6. the following disclaimer:
 > *DISCLAIMER: This visualization was created as part of a visualization ethics assignment.
 Please use the information presented here with caution, as it may have been intentionally designed to be misleading.*

 For all assignments involving written reports, use Times Roman 11 point type with normal margins, 1.5 line spacing.

 ## Tips:
-- There are limits to what you can do for the black hat visualization; for example, it doesn’t make sense to make up data entirely (but you may be forgiven for filtering inconvenient outliers).
+- There are limits to what you can do for the unethical visualization; for example, it doesn’t make sense to make up data entirely (but you may be forgiven for filtering inconvenient outliers).
-- Similarly, it is interesting to consider that the notion of “black” vs “white” could depend on your political affiliation, personality, and background.
-However, you should strive to avoid this becoming an exercise in partisanship, but rather view black hat as being about obfuscation and white hat being about transparency.
+- Similarly, it is interesting to consider that the notion of “unethical” vs “ethical” could depend on your political affiliation, personality, and background.
+However, you should strive to avoid this becoming an exercise in partisanship, but rather view unethical as being about obfuscation and ethical being about transparency.
-- For the white hat visualization, it is not sufficient to just create a standard visualization and be done with it; you need to actively work to make your visualization as clear and transparent as possible!
+- For the ethical visualization, it is not sufficient to just create a standard visualization and be done with it; you need to actively work to make your visualization as clear and transparent as possible!

 ## Grading:
-For each the white hat and black hat visualizations:
+For each the ethical and unethical visualizations:
 - [6%] Titles, legends, and labels (if appropriate)
 - [10%] Description of the visualization (dataset, visual representation, etc.)
-- [2%] Clear label of which is white hat and which is black hat
+- [2%] Clear label of which is ethical and which is unethical
-- [30%] Thoughtful description of design motivation as it relates to the goal of the white hat or black hat visualization
+- [30%] Thoughtful description of design motivation as it relates to the goal of the ethical or unethical visualization
 - [2%] Inclusion of disclaimer